 But please don't shout or speak to me too harshly, because I'm not particularly brave."

 2) " I'm a very friendly lion called Parsley,with a tail for doing jobs of every kind.

 But I mustn't treat it roughly or too harshly,for it's such a useful thing to have behind."

 And whilst he may be impetuous he's certainly not stupid and is more than capable of holding his own in a verbal joust.

-Moments of quite reflection and insight also act as a nice counterweight to all his scurrying about.And he's given a gentle child-like voice and is animated in a very sympathetic and playful way.So he actually comes across as extremely disarming rather than annoying.
+Moments of quiet reflection and insight also act as a nice counterweight to all his scurrying about.

 The Herb Garden's very own naughty-but-nice child.

 1) " I'm Dill the dog,I'm a dog called Dill.
 Though my tail I'd love to get,I've never caught it yet !"

 2) " I'm Dill the dog,I'm a dog called Dill.
 I'm rather small and furry,and often in a hurry."

 3) " I'm Dill the dog,I'm a dog called Dill.
 On bones I love to chew,I can eat up quite a few."

 He puts up with numerous interruptions to his generally sedentary life style.Interruptions he could well do without and which are usually accompanied by some irritated squawks and wing flapping.

-Flapping but never any flying -too time-consuming to animate.Although you get the feeling he really couldn't be bothered to make the effort anyway.Or if he could,he'd probably clear off permanently to somewhere far more peaceful !
+Flapping,but never any flying (too time-consuming to animate) Although you get the feeling he really couldn't be bothered to make the effort anyway.Or if he could,he'd probably clear off permanently to somewhere far more peaceful !

 1) " I'm a rather fat feathery owl called Sage,let me tell you I've never been set foot in a cage.

 To be truthful I've not felt the slightest desire,to be covered in wood held together by wire."

 2) " I'm a rather fat feathery owl called Sage,I'm not at all happy,in fact in a rage.

 This husband and wife duo are the owners of the estate in which the garden sits and presumably live in the big house-although we never get to see it.

 Which is appropriate because you get the feeling that by the time he'd figured out which way round they should go,she'd have had a pair specially made in the colonies,shipped over and fitted...and all before breakfast.Or,at least,made damn sure someone else did !

 Without her around you'd imagine the whole garden would quickly descend into chaos.And to go with her decision-making and organisational skills,she's also blessed with more grey matter than Basil,Bayleaf and Knapweed put together -which admittedly isn't saying a great deal.

 2 classic stereotypes of the British aristocracy.And so acutely well observed in their appearance,that if you only saw a picture of them without hearing them speak,you'd pretty much know what to expect.......and you'd be right.

 Their songs are a particularly good appraisal of their characters too.......